fontikar/circus/README.md

 \end{align*}
 "> is the residual variance.
-One application of ICC in biological literature is the calculation of heritability in quantitive genetics studies from ???animal models???
-(Wilson et al.??2010) or repeatability of behavioural traits in animal personality studies (Nakagawa & Schielzeth, 2010)
+One application of ICC in biological literature is the calculation of heritability in quantitive genetics studies from animal models (Wilson et. al, 2010) or repeatability of behavioural traits in animal personality studies (Nakagawa & Schielzeth, 2010)